 Inwood notes in the introductory essay that when studying culture, there are two main perspectives that one can take, Emic and Etic.

 Etic: We’ll start with Etic because it’s the perspective most of us have when studying myth.
 The Etic perspective is that of the outsider or the observer.
-This is the default perspective of anyone who isn’t oblation from the seventh century BCE when reading Homer.
+When reading Homer, this is the default perspective of anyone who isn’t oblation from the seventh century BCE.
 Even if you studied Homeric Greek and are thoroughly familiar with the text, you still aren’t of the culture that produced it.

 Keep in mind that Inwood was talking about Greek scholarship, and the method we’re about to go through includes things like art and artifacts.
 But as potential aspiring Hellenistic or even interested folks who would like to understand the mythology, we all thought we knew when we were kids.
 So before you start reading mythology, follow these.